HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 evolving human factor
 not only the passive functions

+never disconnected
-never disconnected, part of your presence
+part of your presence
-5G network systems (spreading) nanosensor data, synthetic aura global brain from mobile
+5G network systems
+(spreading)
+nanosensor data
+synthetic aura
+global brain
+from mobile

+synthetic voices
-synthetic voices, silent at first then spreading and self updating
+silent at first
+then spreading and
+self updating

 thought algorithm
 true symbiorelation
 tattoo swiped (AI symbiote)
-auto(nomous) authentication
+autonomous authentication
 lose yourself in the merge
 lose yourself in the merge
-lose yourself in the emerging picture be impatient be impatient just another texture maze of your own making
+lose yourself in the emerging picture be impatient be impatient

+just another texture
+maze of your own making

 [VERSE 1]
-siren storage, pattern recognition chains of our psyche, out of my moves, out of the framework, window of activity nonexistent virtual bling saliva dripping on your headset jolting, grasp the handles such is the thought algorithm escape clearly marked as an exit
+siren storage
+pattern recognition
+chains of our psyche
+out of my moves,
+out of my framework
+window of activity
+nonexistent

+virtual bling saliva
+dripping on your headset
+jolting, grasp the handles
+such is the alt process
+thought algorithm
+escape clearly marked
+as an exit

 how come it's just painted
 what the fuck,